 - Industrial companies meeting the criteria set out by the Investment Law for a "Preferred Income" of a "Preferred Enterprise" (as defined below) will be eligible for flat tax rates of 7.5% or 16% as of 2017, with the actual tax rates determined by the location of the enterprise.
-The tax incentives offered by the Investment Law are no longer dependant neither on minimum qualified investments nor on foreign ownership. - A company can enjoy both government grants and tax benefits concurrently.
+The location of Tower's fabrication facilities in Israel entitles it to benefit from a tax rate of 7.5%.
+The tax incentives offered by the Investment Law are no longer dependent neither on minimum qualified investments nor on foreign ownership. - A company can enjoy both government grants and tax benefits concurrently.
 Governmental grants will not necessarily be dependent on the extent of enterprise's investment in assets and/or equipment.
 The approval of "Preferred Enterprise" status by either the Israeli Tax Authorities or the Investment Center will be accepted by the other.
-Therefore a Preferred Enterprise may be eligible to receive both tax incentives and government grants, under certain conditions. - Under the transition provisions, any tax benefits obtained prior to 2011 shall continue to apply until expired, unless the company elects to apply the provisions of the new provisions to its income.
+Therefore a Preferred Enterprise may be eligible to receive both tax incentives and government grants, under certain conditions.

+Under the transition provisions, any tax benefits obtained prior to 2011 shall continue to apply until expired, unless the company elects to apply the provisions of the new provisions to its income.

-"Preferred Income" is defined as income from a preferred enterprise, as specified below, all less discounts granted, with the condition that the income was produced or arose in the course of the enterprise's ordinary activity in Israel, and excluding certain income derives from intangible assets which are not attributed to the enterprise's production: income from the sale of products of the Preferred Enterprise (including components that were produced by other enterprises); income from the sale of semiconductors by other non related enterprises which use the Preferred Enterprise's self-developed know-how; income for providing a right to use the Preferred Enterprise's know how or software; royalties from the use of the know-how or software which was confirmed by the Head of The Investment Center to be related to the production activity of the Preferred Enterprise and services with respect to the aforementioned sales.
+"Preferred Income" is defined as income from a preferred enterprise, as specified below, with the condition that the income was produced or arose in the course of the enterprise's ordinary activity in Israel, and excluding certain income derives from intangible assets which are not attributed to the enterprise's production; income from the sale of products of the Preferred Enterprise (including components that were produced by other enterprises); income from the sale of semiconductors by other non related enterprises which use the Preferred Enterprise's self-developed know-how, income for providing a right to use the Preferred Enterprise's know how or software; royalties from the use of the know-how or software which was confirmed by the Head of The Investment Center to be related to the production activity of the Preferred Enterprise and services with respect to the aforementioned sales.
 In addition, the definition of "Preferred Income" also includes income from the provision of industrial R&D services to foreign residents to the extent that the services were approved by the Head of Research for the Industrial Development and Administration.